About NEED

 THE NATIONAL ENERGY EDUCATION DEVELOPMENT PROJECT

 Started in 1980, The National Energy Education Development (NEED) Project began as a one-day celebration of energy education when National Energy Education Day was recognized by a Joint Congressional Resolution.
 In the same year, President Jimmy Carter issued a Presidential Proclamation stressing the need for comprehensive energy education in our schools, a reduction in our dependence of fossil fuels, and increasing energy efficiency and the use of renewable energy technologies.
-Since its founding over 40 years ago, NEED has kept its Kids Teaching Kids philosophy as a fundamental principle of NEED programming – encouraging students to explore, experiment, engage, and encouraging teachers to embrace student leadership in the classroom.
-NEED trains and assists teachers in harnessing the energy of the classroom – the energy of students.

 NEED is expanding and evolving to best meet the needs of both teachers and students – in the classroom and beyond.
-In just the last decade The NEED Project has grown to encompass a curriculum portfolio of 100+ teacher and student guides designed to engage and teach teachers and students about energy.
+The NEED Project has grown to encompass a curriculum portfolio of 100+ teacher and student guides designed to engage and teach teachers and students about energy.
 At the same time, the training opportunities offered by NEED expanded to include a variety of teacher professional development and training for educators and school district energy personnel as well.
 NEED’s work in after school programs, student clubs, scouting groups, and home school networks also continues to grow.

 NEED students and teachers understand energy